 How to Reach Banbasa?

-Banbasa (sometimes spelled as Banbassa, too) is a small border town in the Uttarakhand state on the Indian side of the border.
-The best way to reach here is by taking a bus ride.
+Banbasa (also spelt Banbassa) is a small border town in Uttarakhand state on the Indian side of the border.
+The best way to reach here is by taking a bus.

 After reaching Bareilly, take an auto-rickshaw ride to the Satellite bus station.

 Note: Keep in mind that buses towards Tanakpur no longer departs from the old bus station.
 Someone told me to go to the old bus station to take the bus.
-After walking there from Bareilly railway station, I came to know that the bus now departs from Satellite.
+After walking there from Bareilly railway station, I came to know that buses now depart from Satellite.
 I almost missed my bus.

 Once you reach the Satellite Bus Station, look for a bus that leaves for Tanakpur, or any other bus that will make a stoppage at Banbasa.
 Those buses bare misleading labels sometimes, so ask a few people around before boarding.
 When you board the bus, make sure to ask the conductor to tell you when Banbasa arrives.

 I took a bus that was headed to Tanakpur.
 It cost me 102 Indian rupees and took about 4 hours to reach Banbasa.

 What to Do After Reaching Banbasa?